Ever heard of Pepsi, McDonald's, or Johnson & Johnson?

 - Creates company culture and loyalty: Another problem big companies face is a lack of culture and loyalty due to the facelessness that having so many employees creates.
 Again, a divisional organizational structure solves this problem with its self-enclosed nature; managers can create their own, relevant code of behavior and values and promote them within their group.
 Also, when employees of a particular division feel that they belong to a specific group rather than to a huge corporation, company loyalty develops.
 This is important because attrition rates are high when employees feel no loyalty.

-- Stay on top of competition: Companies that operate with a localized divisional organizational structure have teams on the ground that can respond quickly to local competition and local trends.
+- Stay on top of competition: Companies that operate with a localized business structure benefit from increased adaptability, as they have teams on the ground that can respond effectively to local competition and market changes with faster decision-making.

 Cons:

-- High operating costs: Having separate HR, finance, and marketing teams within each division comes with a high running cost, as well as the headache of having to hire for all these roles multiple times over.
+- High operating costs: The decentralized nature of having separate HR, finance, and marketing teams within each division comes with a high running cost, as well as the headache of having to hire for all these roles multiple times over.

-- Creates competition: The segregated nature of a divisional structure encourages employees to develop close ties to their fellow division employees, specifically, not with employees from other divisions.
+- Creates competition: The segregated nature of a divisional structure creates silos, and it encourages employees to develop close ties specifically within their own business units, but not with employees from other divisions.
 This can create a sense of ‘us vs. them’, with divisions each trying to get a step ahead of the other.

 The good news is that this competition can be easily neutralized by organizing company events where employees from different divisions can interact and create a shared vision.
 Another idea would be to create opportunities for divisions to collaborate on specific projects from time to time.